What happened in Mystie, was it myth, legend, or.......?

 And here we end...

-We end the story here, although there is probably going to be more as children become more and more curious (as children do).
+We end the story here, at least I do.
+There are probably going to be more as children become more and more curious (as children do).
 Could there be another disappearance?
 Could there be another experience with ghosts?
-You decide how you would like it to end.
+Maybe you will decide to walk the tunnels to the excluded beach beyond.
+Maybe you will decide how you would like the story to end.
+Maybe.....

 © 2011 Cheryl Simonds